YGZWQZD/LAMDA-SSL/docs/README.md

 Dataloader: In deep semi-supervised learning, the amount of data is usually large so the data needs to be loaded in batches by the sampler.
 In each iteration, a batch of instances is sampled and indexed by the __getitem__() method.
 Then the indexed instances are combined into torch.Tensor.
 LAMDA-SSL designs LabeledDataloader and UnlabeledDataloader for LabeledDataset and UnlabeledDataset respectively and uses a TrainDataloader class to manage the training process of the two dataloaders for semi-supervised learning.
 In addition to including two dataloaders at the same time, TrainDataloader also plays a role in adjusting the relationship between them, such as adjusting the ratio of of the number of samples and the batch size between unlabeled instances and labeled instances.

 Data-specific Mixin: LAMDA-SSL can handle four common data types in practical applications: table, image, text, and graph.
-It designs four components corresponding to the data types: TableMixin, VisionMixin, TextMixin, and GraphMixin.
+It designs four components corresponding to the data types: TabularMixin, VisionMixin, TextMixin, and GraphMixin.
 For a dataset, you can inherit the component corresponding to its data type to obtain the default data processing function in the component.
 For example, CIFAR10 inherits two modules: SemiDataset and VisionMixin and thus has the default image data processing function.
 For custom datasets, users can set the data source of the dataset by overriding the init_dataset() method in SemiDataset and set the default data processing flow by overriding the init_default_transform() method of the Mixin module.

 ### Model Module